Inquiry

 If the UPS fails to charge the new battery or if you experience other issues after replacing the battery, refer to the UPS manual for troubleshooting steps.
 Common issues include:

+For deeper diagnosis, see our guide: How to Fix a Lithium Battery That Won’t Charge.
 If troubleshooting doesn’t resolve the issue, consider reaching out to the manufacturer or a professional technician for assistance.

 Once you've replaced the old UPS battery, don't just throw it away!
 UPS batteries, especially lead-acid or lithium-ion, contain hazardous materials that can harm the environment if disposed of incorrectly.
 Proper recycling is essential for both safety and environmental protection.